ywher/Rein/readme.md

 ![Rein Framework](framework.png)

 ## 🔥 News!
+* We have uploaded the config for `ResNet` and `ConvNeXt`.

-🔥 We have uploaded the checkpoint and config for `+1/16 of Cityscapes` training set, and it get **82.5% on the Cityscapes** validation set!
+* 🔥 We have uploaded the checkpoint and config for `+1/16 of Cityscapes` training set, and it get **82.5% on the Cityscapes** validation set!

-🔥 Rein is accepted in `CVPR2024`!
+* Rein is accepted in `CVPR2024`!

-🔥 Using only the data from the Cityscapes training set, we achieved an average mIoU of **77.56% on the ACDC** test set!
+* 🔥 Using only the data from the Cityscapes training set, we achieved an average mIoU of **77.56% on the ACDC** test set!
 This result ranks **first** in the DGSS methods on the ACDC [benchmark](https://acdc.vision.ee.ethz.ch/submissions/65b6848187f1a5171cf44c34)!
 Checkpoint is avaliable at [release](https://github.com/w1oves/Rein/releases/tag/Cityscapes).

-🔥 Using only synthetic data (UrbanSyn, GTAV, and Synthia), Rein achieved an mIoU of **78.4\% on Cityscapes**!
+* 🔥 Using only synthetic data (UrbanSyn, GTAV, and Synthia), Rein achieved an mIoU of **78.4\% on Cityscapes**!
 Checkpoint is avaliable at [release](https://github.com/w1oves/Rein/releases/tag/UrbanSyn%2BGTAV%2BSynthia).

 ## Performance Under Various Settings (DINOv2).